pszemraj/vid2cleantxt/README.md

 How can I improve the performance of the model from a word-error-rate perspective?

-I've found x repo / script / concept that I think you should incorporate or collaborate with the author
+I've found x repo / script / concept that I think you should incorporate or collaborate with the author.

 	Send me a message / start a discussion!
 Always looking to improve.